 You are using a browser we do not support any longer.
 To continue visiting our website, please choose one of the following supported browsers.

 The COVID-19 pandemic has transformed the way we live and interact.
-Most countries struggle to protect their citizens and economies.
+In 2020, most countries struggled to protect their citizens and economies.
 In such times, few have the resources to help the people who are in-between countries and ultimately in no man’s land; the refugees.

 In 2019 Water for All Italy supported the construction of a borehole in the Nabaka village in South Sudan, giving 2 500 people access to safe and clean water.
 In 2020 the intervention moved to the rural area of Lalama, providing an additional 2 350 people with access to clean water.